PatrickMagAnime/vaultschule/Klassen 1-Matura/3.Klasse/Englisch/Learn to write in English/First Writing.md

 To: company@gmail.com
 Subject: Project for Elden Ring

-Dear Manager of femtomjoy electronics,
+Dear Manager of techtech electronics,

 My name is Steven and last summer I worked as an intern in your company.
 I was inquiring if it would be possible to work on a big project idea that I developed on my own.
-My idea was to create something new that will help every gamer that is a femboy and spend long hours playing Elden-Ring all day.
+My idea was to create something new that will help every gamer that is interested in video games and spend long hours playing Elden-Ring all day.

 During my internship at your company, I learned a lot of new things that will definitely help me in my future career.
 The tool I worked on during my internship was a controller with an additional port where you can stick something in, for example a third joystick or additional buttons.